softchris/golang-book/01-basics/03-if-and-else/README.md

-# Go from the beginning - applying boolean logic
+# Go from the beginning - flow control

-> This article will cover working with boolean logic.
-You will learn how to work with boolean data, `if`, `else if` and `else` constructs.
+##  Pre-Lecture Quiz

+TODO

+## Introduction

+This chapter will cover:

+- Working with boolean logic.
+- Create boolean data.
+- Use constructs like `if`, `else if` and `else`.

+## Flow control

 Using boolean logic in your program is about creating different execution paths through your code?